Nitrokey/nitrokey-websmartcard/implementation.md

 | --- | ------ | ---------- | ---------- | --- | --- |
 | 10 | INITIALIZE_SEED | None | `{MASTER,SALT}` | + | + |

-Sets random values (sourced from the HWRNG) to the Webcrypt's secrets - master key and PBKDF2 salt - and returns them to the caller.
+Sets random values (sourced from the HWRNG) to the Nitrokey Webcrypt's secrets - master key and PBKDF2 salt - and returns them to the caller.

 ### Input description
 None